How Does A Continuous Glucose Monitor Work?

 Contact Us Aptiva Representative for CGM.
 Diabetes Management

-Call to speak with a diabetes care management specialist.
+Call to speak with a CGM specialist.

 Please call the Physician Relationship team at 1-800-455-5211 to get set up on the DMEscripts platform